SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: SOMOSPIE Overview

 \section{SOMOSPIE Overview}

 We build a modular SOil MOisture SPatial Inference Engine (SOMOSPIE) for prediction of missing soil moisture information.
-SOMOSPIE includes three main stages, illustrated in Fig.~\ref{fig-workflow}: (1) data processing to select a region of interest, incorporate predictive factors such as topographic parameters, and reduce data redundancy for these new factors; (2) soil moisture prediction with three different machine learning methods (i.e., kNN, HYPPO, and RF); and (3) analysis and visualization of the prediction outputs.
+SOMOSPIE includes three main stages, illustrated in Fig.~\ref{fig-workflow}: (1) data processing to select a region of interest, incorporate predictive factors such as topographic parameters, and reduce data redundancy for these new factors; (2) soil moisture prediction with three different machine learning methods (i.e., KKNN, RF, and HYPPO); and (3) analysis and visualization of the prediction outputs.